William MacKintosh MacLeod

 William MacKintosh MacLeod (15 June 1861, Glasgow – 30 June 1931, Kensington, London) was a Scotland international rugby union player.

 Rugby Union career

 Amateur career

 He went to Fettes College in 1873.

 He played for Fettesian-Lorettonians.
 He was the Secretary of the club in 1886.

 He went to Trinity College and played rugby union for Cambridge University.

-He came back to Edinburgh and studied at Edinburgh University.
+He came back to Edinburgh and studied at University of Edinburgh.

 He turned out for Glasgow Academicals in 1885.

 He then played for Edinburgh Wanderers.

 Provincial career

 He played for Edinburgh District against Glasgow District in the inter-city match of 4 December 1886.

 That same season, on 29 January 1887, he played for East of Scotland District in their match against West of Scotland District.

 International career

 William was a rugby union forward who played twice for Scotland in the 1886 Home Nations Championship.
 He was on the winning side on both occasions.